20th Golden Melody Awards: Registration process

 Registration is open to works released between January 1 and December 31, 2008 (Minguo calendar year 97).
-Winners in an individual category will receive NT$100,000, while winners for published works will receive NT$150,000.
+Winners in an individual category will receive NT$100,000, while winners of published works will receive NT$150,000.
 If the award is shared by two or more persons, winners will decide how to allocate the reward money.

 Nominees

 Nominees for awards were announced on May 15, 2009.